ProfOak/flag2/README.md

 What?
 ---

 A more triditional flag library for the Go programming language.
-I also have a long history with Python, so the implimentation code looks similar to Python's argparse class.
+I also have a long history with Python, so the implimentation code looks similar to Python's optparse class.

 Why?
 ---